nduc-lv/git-workflow/CONTRIBUTING.md

 # The Odin Project Contributing Guide

 Thank you for expressing interest in contributing to The Odin Project (TOP)!
-Whether you are a first time contributor or you have made several contributions to our repos, please be sure to read this guide thoroughly before contributing as it will lessen the chances of any issues arising during the process.
+Whether you are a first time contributor or you have made several contributions to our repos, please be sure to read this guide thoroughly before contributing as it will lessen the chances of any issues arising during the time when you were making the contribution.

 ## Table of Contents
 * [Curriculum Structure](#curriculum-structure)